20kdc/datum/doc/src/spec/app_notes.md

 * The bool/i/u/f types, along with strings, units, and unit structs, are forwarded as-is to `PlainSerializer`.
 * `None` is not supported because in this form, `None` and `Some(vec![])` are ambiguous. `Some` is supported by simply serializing whatever's inside.
+	* _As long as the value is at the end of the file,_ the user can 'write' `None` by simply not writing anything.
 * Enums are always forwarded with essentially an "unwrapped `()` form", i.e. `(variant value)` becomes `variant value`.
+	* _Newtype variants in particular_ have their value written as a root-level element.
+Tuple variants and struct variants are treated like tuples and structs respectively.
 * Structs, maps, sequences, tuples, and tuple structs all become their "unwrapped `()` forms".
 * A key difference in formatting is that `PlainSerializer` attempts to indent seqs, maps, and structs (and struct variants), but not tuples (or tuple variants, or newtype variants, etc.). `RootSerializer` _always_ adds newlines between each root-level element.
 * Sequence/tuple elements, struct/map keys/values, etc. are passed to `PlainSerializer`; the rule of thumb is that `RootSerializer` removes the outermost `()` pair from a value.